“ Blessed is the person who has earned the love of an old dog.” - Sydney Jeanne Seward

 - Adaptability.
 An adult dog will adapt more easily to changes in your household, such as a new baby, relatives or guests visiting or being left alone during the day when you’re at work.

 - WYSIWYG (what you see is what you get).
-A senior dog is fully grown, and most of her health history is known (hereditary diseases, arthritis, hip dysplasia, etc.).
-There are no guesses about how big she’ll get, whether she’ll bark a lot or what her energy level will be.
+A senior dog is fully grown, and most of their health history is known (hereditary diseases, arthritis, hip dysplasia, etc.).
+There are no guesses about how big they’ll get, whether they’ll bark a lot or what their energy level will be.

 - Doing your part.
 Just about everyone who enters a shelter is looking for a puppy or a young dog.
 Others choose to go to breeders or pet stores for puppies.
 By adopting an older dog, you can make a statement about compassion and the value of life at all ages, as well as register a protest against the indiscriminate and inhumane breeding of dogs, whether it is for profit or to “teach the children about birth.”
 And, of course, just as a puppy has his whole life ahead of him, so does an older dog.
 You can give that older dog the best years of his life while at the same time bringing a wonderful addition into your family.